-Though traditionally Valentine’s Day seems hardest for single people, the reality of this holiday is that it gives almost everyone crippling anxiety.
-Even if you don’t “believe” in Valentine’s’ Day, it is simply impossible to escape the pressure to be hopelessly in love and passionately romantic on February 14th.
+Though traditionally Valentine’s Day seems hardest for single people, capsule the reality of this holiday is that it gives almost everyone crippling anxiety.
+Even if you don’t “believe” in Valentine’s’ Day, side effects it is simply impossible to escape the pressure to be hopelessly in love and passionately romantic on February 14th.

 That pressure tends to lead to serious disappointment, even for those with a significant other they actually love.
 Whether you’re happily boo’d up, unhappily shackled to your S.O., single and ready to mingle, or single AF, here are 4 ways to make this year’s Valentine’s Day a little bit better than last year’s.1.
 Make Chocolate Haut Again